Netherlands in the Junior Eurovision Song Contest 2025: Final

 The final took place on 20 September 2025.
 The kids jury panel consisted of Junior Songfestival 2024 participants Stay Tuned and Veronika, while the professional jury panel, the members of which also provided feedback in regards to the performances during the show, consisted of singers Billy Dans, Hannah Mae and Sera.
-In addition to the competing entries, the finalists performed a common song entitled "Spotlights" and an anthem of the anti-bullying campaign Stip it entitled "We Got the Power".
+In addition to the competing entries, the finalists performed a common song titled "Spotlights" and an anthem of the anti-bullying campaign Stip it titled "We Got the Power".
 Fourteen-year-old Meadow was declared the winner with the song "Freeze".